Akesandra/Akesandra/README.md

 - 👋 Hi, I’m Sandrine CYIMANA
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning computer engineering
-- 💞️ I’m looking to collaborate on technology project to improve society standard
+- 💞️ I’m looking to collaborate on technology project to improve society standards.
-- 📫 How to reach me through my email <>

 <!---
 Akesandra/Akesandra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.